Tan, L. Biliary atresia, Don't Forget the Bubbles, 2016. Available at:

 In 80-90% of neonates, it is an isolated finding.
 Thus two clinical phenotypes are described: the syndromic or embryonic forms associated with other congenital/genetic abnormalities, and the far more common perinatal or acquired form in which BA is an isolated finding.

-The cause of BA is unknown but is likely to be multifactorial:
+The cause of biliary atresia is unknown but is likely to be multifactorial:

 Genetic: Genes associated with different parts of the inflammatory pathway (e.g. CFC1, ICAM1,CD14 endotoxin receptor gene) have variable polymorphism frequency in children with biliary atresia.